What is unlimited hosting?

 How unlimited hosting is “possible”?

-At the same time, most websites need only very little resources to run its daily operation.
-Seeing that most resources in their servers remain unused, the hosting companies (that offer unlimited hosting) therefore have the ability to just re-sell those unused hosting capacities (such practice is known as overselling).
+At the same time, most websites need only very few resources to run daily, such as the average corporate website.
+Seeing that most resources in their servers remain unused, the hosting companies (that offer unlimited hosting) therefore have the ability to just re-sell those unused hosting capacities (aka overselling).